benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 Remember: big enterprise apps don't need to be updated to the latest and greatest as soon as they're released.
 Enterprise apps have paid clients or employees depending on them to do their work.
 They need to slowly but surely move forward by doing extensive testing.

 See the pull request on GitHub: [[10.x] Drop PHP 8.0](https://github.com/laravel/laravel/pull/5854)

+## Dropped support for Predis v1

+If you're forcing the usage of Predis v1 in your project, you might want to upgrade to v2.

+To see what changed in Predis v2, take a look at the [changelog](https://github.com/predis/predis/blob/main/CHANGELOG.md#v200-2022-06-08).

+See the pull request on GitHub: [[10.x] Drop Predis v1 support](https://github.com/laravel/framework/pull/44209)

+In my opinion, instead of using Predis, you should consider using [PHP's native Redis extension](https://github.com/phpredis/phpredis), which is faster and could speed up your website if you have a lot of traffic.

 ## dispatchNow() has been removed